Tanya J. Monestier

 After graduating first in her class from Osgoode Hall, one of Canada’s top law schools, Professor Tanya Monestier clerked for the Honourable Justice Frank Iacobucci of the Supreme Court of Canada.
 Subsequently, she earned her LL.M. with First Class Honours from the University of Cambridge, where she was both a Commonwealth Scholar and a Mackenzie King Travelling Scholar.

 Professor Monestier previously worked as in-house counsel for the U.S. pharmaceutical company Purdue Pharma, specializing in product liability litigation.
-Professor Monestier teaches Contracts, Class Actions, and Sales at RWU.
+Professor Monestier teaches Contracts, Sales, Conflict of Laws, and Class Actions at RWU.

 Jurisdiction and the Enforcement of Foreign Judgements, 42 The Advocates' Quarterly 107 (2013)

 (Still) A “Real and Substantial” Mess: The Law of Jurisdiction in Canada, 36 Fordham International Law Journal 396 (2013)

 Is Canada the New Shangri-La of Global Securities Class Actions?, 32 Northwestern Journal of International Law & Business 305 (2012)

 Transnational Class Actions and the Illusory Search for Res Judicata, 86 Tulane Law Review 1 (2011)